February 28, 2018

 Architecture is an act of establishing a frame of reference for which owners, designers, and technology teams collaborate to render an optimum solution.
 Translating owner intent and documenting a synthesized rationale across a wide range of factors are essential skills of a design architect.

 While hiring a design architect is not required for every project, organizations must do a better job of determining when to employ them.
-When senior UX designers assume an architecture role—which will happen more often than not— it’s important to communicate the extended responsibility to the owner and team.
-When the team is faced with a future scope that warrants an exclusive architecture resource, the team and owner will be familiar with the value of the role.
+When senior UX designers assume an architecture role—which will happen more often than not— it’s crucial to communicate the extended responsibility to the owner and team.
+When the organization faces a future scope that warrants an exclusive architecture resource, the team and owner will be familiar with the value of the role.

 What is a Design Architect?